Nooran Sisters: Career

 The Nooran sisters rose to fame with their song "Tung Tung" through the talent hunt series MTV Sound Trippin on MTV India, in 2012.
 They were introduced to the competition by Hindi film music composer Sneha Khanwalkar.
 The song was subsequently used in the soundtrack for Akshay Kumar's 2015 film Singh Is Bliing.

-Later the same year, they performed on MTV Unplugged and Coke Studio with the song "Allah Hoo", which turned into a YouTube sensation.
+The sisters got their first break in Hindi cinema with the music director A. R. Rahman in the 2014 movie Highway, with the song "Patakha Guddi".
+The track topped Hindi film music charts and earned them two Mirchi Music Awards in 2015, in the categories Upcoming Female Vocalist of the Year and Vocalist (Female) of the Year, as well as the Best Music Debut Award at the Global Indian Music Academy Awards and the Best Female Playback Singer award at the Screen Awards.
+Later the same year, they performed on MTV Unplugged and Coke Studio, with the song "Allah Hoo", which turned into a YouTube sensation.

 On 2 September 2015, they released their first album, Yaar Gariban Da, containing five tracks and produced by MS Records.
 In 2017, they received the Best Playback Singer (Female) award from Filmfare Awards Punjabi for the song "Yaar Di Gali", which was included in the 2016 film Channo Kamli Yaar Di.
 Their song "Baajre Di Raakhi", from the film Krazzy Tabbar, earned them a nomination for the same award a year later.

-The duo collaborated with musicians Memba and EVAN GIIA on the song "For Aisha", which was featured in the 2019 film The Sky Is Pink and the 2022 Disney+ series Ms. Marvel.
-Jyoti went on to record songs in several Tamil-language films for composer D. Imman, including Paayum Puli (2015) and Bogan (2017).
+Jyoti went on to record songs in several Tamil-language films for the composer D. Imman, including Paayum Puli (2015) and Bogan (2017).
+The duo collaborated with the musicians Memba and EVAN GIIA on the song "For Aisha", which was featured in the 2019 film The Sky Is Pink and the 2022 Disney+ series Ms. Marvel.

-The sisters got their first break in Hindi cinema with music director A. R. Rahman in the 2014 movie Highway, with the song "Patakha Guddi".
-The track topped Hindi film music charts and earned them two Mirchi Music Awards in 2015, in the categories Upcoming Female Vocalist of the Year and Vocalist (Female) of the Year, as well as the Best Music Debut Award at the Global Indian Music Academy Awards and the Best Female Playback Singer award at the Screen Awards.

 Global recognition

-In the 2020s, the Nooran Sisters' vocal performances gained renewed international attention through viral remixes by Portuguese guitarist and YouTuber André Antunes.
-Known for blending emotionally expressive vocal samples with metal instrumentation, Antunes remixed several recordings of the sisters' Sufi devotional songs—most notably "Jugni"—without formal collaboration or consent.
+In the 2020s, the Nooran Sisters' vocal performances gained renewed international attention through viral remixes by the Portuguese guitarist and YouTuber André Antunes.
+Known for blending emotionally expressive vocal samples with metal instrumentation, Antunes remixed several recordings of the sisters' Sufi devotional songs, most notably "Jugni", without formal collaboration or consent.
 The tracks gained millions of views and introduced the sisters' music to a global audience.